python/devguide/parser.rst

 .. _peg-grammar-actions:

-To avoid the intermediate steps that obscure the relationship between the grammar and the AST generation the proposed PEG parser allows directly generating AST nodes for a rule via grammar actions.
+To avoid the intermediate steps that obscure the relationship between the grammar and the AST generation the PEG parser allows directly generating AST nodes for a rule via grammar actions.
 Grammar actions are language-specific expressions that are evaluated when a grammar rule is successfully parsed.
 These expressions can be written in Python or C depending on the desired output of the parser generator.
 This means that if one would want to generate a parser in Python and another in C, two grammar files should be written, each one with a different set of actions, keeping everything else apart from said actions identical in both files.
 As an example of a grammar with Python actions, the piece of the parser generator that parses grammar files is bootstrapped from a meta-grammar file with Python actions that generate the grammar tree as a result of the parsing.

-In the specific case of the new proposed PEG grammar for Python, having actions allows directly describing how the AST is composed in the grammar itself, making it more clear and maintainable.
+In the specific case of the PEG grammar for Python, having actions allows directly describing how the AST is composed in the grammar itself, making it more clear and maintainable.
 This AST generation process is supported by the use of some helper functions that factor out common AST object manipulations and some other required operations that are not directly related to the grammar.

 To indicate these actions each alternative can be followed by the action code inside curly-braces, which specifies the return value of the alternative::